Drednote/spring-boot-starter-telegram/README.md

 - **Reply can only be sent if `Update` has a `chatId`**.

-- If you need to poison multiple responses, return`TelegramResponse` list, the library will send them one by one with the given priority.
+- If you need to send multiple responses, return`TelegramResponse` list, the library will send them one by one with the given priority.
 For to specify priority, use the `Order` annotation

 - Any custom code can be inside `TelegramResponse`, but I strongly discourage using